-1. Grow the account
+1. Grow accounts.

 How will you know when it's time to grow an account?
 These opportunities are often linked to compelling client events such as a company acquisition, closing a round of funding, or hiring a new executive.

 For example, an account executive's goal might be to grow an account by 15% next year.
 That 15% growth is what their commission should be tied to.
-An account executive might be paid for new sales -- but only if they've met their requisite retention goals.
+An account executive might be paid for new sales — but only if they've met their requisite retention goals.

-2. Eliminate competitive threats
+2. Eliminate competitive threats.

 Account executives are in front of so many people, it's important for them to be vigilant of competitors.
 AE's jobs should be to ensure competitors can't call a business where they don't already have a relationship.

 How do you achieve this?
 Part of an account executive's strategic thinking should be, “If a competitor wanted to poach this account, what would their shortest path to success look like?”